nbecu/SGE/README.md

 ## Future plan
 - [ ] SGEntity class to replace SGCell and SGAgent
 - [ ] Score and EndGame Rule refresh at each round
+- [ ] Find a permanent repair for Agent drag and drop

 ## mqtt version
 SGE can function in mqtt betwenn differents clients.
 Require a broker like [mosquitto](https://mosquitto.org/download/)